UX-Wizards/wizards-wiki/content/en/interest-surveys.md

 **Merch Design Team** runs creative passion projects that create items or swag to offer Wizards.
 They are often art / design focused and can be held either exclusively for Merch members to work on, or held more like an event with a call-to-action for any Wizards that are interested in creating.
 This is a great team for people interested in creating pretty things~

-> Past projects include: a digital cookbook with recipes from Wizards, vinyl UXW stickers to be sold on Ko-Fi, and digital holiday cards.
+> Past projects include: a digital cookbook with recipes from Wizards, vinyl UXW stickers to be sold on [our Ko-Fi](http://www.ko-fi.com/uxwizards), and digital holiday cards.

 ## Notes